BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 The easiest way to protect yourself from listeriosis is to avoid deli meat and any items from the deli counter.
 If you insist on getting something from the deli counter, the CDC recommends that you reheat the item to at least 165 degrees or until steaming hot to kill off the bacteria.

-If you want to learn more about listeria and the outbreak, visit CDC.gov.
+If you want to learn more about the outbreak and see if your state has been affected, visit CDC.gov.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.